bhuvanh66/Bhuvan-Carter-Guha-Sota_DOC/content/team_posts/phase1.md

 Occupation: Lobbyist
 Bio: Eleanore is a lobbyist interested in keeping track of conversations and key policy ideas that have come up in recent years, and seeing their implications over time.

 - As a lobbyist, I want to keep track of previous conversations I had with key politicians regarding policy.
 - As a lobbyist, I want to view the historical growth of different energy sources in the EU over the last couple of years.
-- As a lobbyist, I want to see the relationship between the energy industry in the EU and energy in other countries over time.
+- As a lobbyist, I want to see the relationship between the
 - As a lobbyist, I want to generate graphs that can be used to illustrate historical trends.